Labor Types

 Save - Saves the entry or entries without exiting.

 Delete - Deletes the Group.
-You will be asked, "are you sure"?
+You will be asked, "Are you sure"?

 Exit - Exits without saving any new entries or edits.